tmux-plugins/tmux-sidebar/README.md

   The main `prefix + Tab` key binding opens a sidebar but **does not** move cursor to it.
 - **pane layout stays the same**<br/>
-  No matter which pane layout you prefer, sidebar trys hard not to mess your pane splits.
+  No matter which pane layout you prefer, sidebar tries hard not to mess your pane splits.
 Open, then close the sidebar and everything should look the same.

-Requirements: `tmux 1.9` or higher
+Requirements: `tmux 1.9` or higher, `tree` recommended but not required

 ### Key bindings